 In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848), which provides companies with optional practical expedients to ease the accounting burden for contract modifications associated with transitioning away from LIBOR and other interbank offered rates that are expected to be discontinued as part of reference rate reform.
 For hedges, the guidance generally allows changes to the reference rate and other critical terms without having to de-designate the hedging relationship, as well as allows the shortcut method to continue to be applied.
 For contract modifications, changes in the reference rate or other critical terms will be treated as a continuation of the prior contract.
-This guidance can be applied immediately, however, is generally only available through December 31, 2022.
-In January 2021, the FASB issued Accounting Standards Update 2021-01, "Reference Rate Reform (Topic 848): Scope" ("ASU 2021-01"), which clarified the scope and application of the original guidance.
+This guidance can be applied immediately, however, is generally only available with a newly proposed sunset date of December 31, 2024.
 We are still evaluating the impact of reference rate reform and whether we will apply any of these practical expedients.